Software

 • PCI compliance certification

-1. Look to verify business resumption and contingency plan language is included within the contract.
-You are seeking provisions around disaster recovery, business continuity and back-up record protection.
+9. Verify business resumption and contingency plan language is included within the contract.
+You are seeking provisions around disaster recovery, business continuity, and back-up record protection.
 This should include annual testing and provision of a summary of test results.

-2. Be sure the vendor outlines their policies around subcontracting.
-This should include that your vendor will provide required due diligence documents for any subcontracted vendors and notify you in advance of any changes to subcontractors.
+10. Ensure the vendor outlines their policies around subcontracting.
+This should require your vendor to provide required due diligence documents for any subcontracted vendors and notify you in advance of any changes to subcontractors.
+The vendor contract should also outline your third parties’ policies and practices for vendor risk management.
+You should expect your third parties to actively manage their vendors.
+They should also disclose all their current and known vendors that are critical in providing their products and services to your organization.

-5. Review the limitation of liability to verify it equates to the amount of loss your organization might experience as a result of the vendor’s failure to perform.
+13. Review the limitation of liability.
+Your organization should verify it equates to the amount of loss your organization might experience as a result of the vendor’s failure to perform.

-6. Provisions around dispute resolution should always be included too.
+14. Include provisions around dispute resolution.
 Be sure to identify how and where disputes will be heard.
-Many arbitration clauses benefit the vendor, so be sure to have your expert legal team review before signing!
+Many arbitration clauses benefit the vendor, so be sure to have your expert legal team review before signing.

 • Survival